 Electricity Load Modeling

-The dsgrid platform uses a bottom-up methodology that allows highly resolved analysis of "what if" scenarios of future electricity load.
+The dsgrid platform fills these gaps with a bottom-up methodology that allows analysis of "what if" scenarios of future electricity load.
 It leverages multiple detailed sectoral energy models to provide hourly time series of load by subsector, end use, and U.S. county.
 Each dsgrid data set typically covers a full year, which either represents a historical year or a future model-year scenario.

 Although dsgrid currently emphasizes electricity load data, its component sector models for residential buildings, commercial buildings, and industry provide information on other fuel use, including natural gas.
 The data sets can be leveraged to support analysis of numerous demand-side technology-driven changes, such as energy efficiency, electrification, and operational flexibility (i.e., demand response).
 The electricity use data are time-synchronized with solar and wind data sets and are thus suitable for use in power systems analysis.

 ResStock™ is a physics-based simulation model developed to represent the energy use and energy saving potential of residential building stocks with high granularity at national, regional, and local scales.
 ResStock is a U.S. Department of Energy (DOE) model that has been developed and maintained by NREL since 2014.
 It takes a new approach to large-scale residential energy analysis by combining large public and private data sources, statistical sampling, detailed subhourly building simulations, and high-performance computing.

 ComStock™ is a DOE model of the U.S. commercial building stock, developed and maintained by NREL.
 The model takes some building characteristics from the DOE's Commercial Prototype Building Models and Commercial Reference Building.
 However, unlike many other building stock models, ComStock also combines these with a variety of additional public- and private-sector data sets.
 Collectively, this information provides high-fidelity building stock representation with a realistic diversity of building characteristics.